ray-project/ray/doc/source/data/monitoring-your-workload.rst

 Operator stats
 ~~~~~~~~~~~~~~
-For each operator, a summary on the individual operator's execution stats is included.
-This summary is calculated
+The stats output includes a summary on the individual operator's execution stats for each operator.
+Ray Data calculates this
-across many different blocks, so some stats show the min, max, mean, and sum of the stat aggregated over all the blocks.
+summary across many different blocks, so some stats show the min, max, mean, and sum of the stat aggregated over all the blocks.
 The following are descriptions of the various stats included at the operator level:

 * **Remote wall time**: The wall time is the start to finish time for an operator.
 It includes the time where the operator